Implementing Text Messages

-To understand short code provisioning, we first need a basic understanding of shortcodes and their function.
-A short code is a five to six-digit number that is used by companies to communicate to their customers via text message.
+To understand short code provisioning, we first need to understand short codes and their function.
+A short code is a five to six-digit number used by companies to communicate to their customers via text message.
 When a company or brand wants to initiate a text marketing campaign the first step is to acquire a short code.
 This usually means that they will lease a short code and gain access to use this number to reach their customers.
-At that point in the process, the code is not actually connected to any of the wireless carriers yet.
-To activate the short code you must be approved by the wireless carriers you wish to send messages through.
-The process of leasing the short code to filling out the application, including giving information about the campaigns that will be sent using this short code is called, Short Code Provisioning.

 The majority of brands and organizations provisioning a new short code will rely on an application provider, like CellForce to handle this process for them.
 This is because an application provider often has a greater understanding of the Campaign Brief Application process and can get your code provisioned quickly with greater ease.
 Our provisioning time from inception to client contact to live code is 5 weeks.

-There are a few options when leasing a short code depending on the style of code you are expecting to acquire.
+There are a few options when leasing a short code depending on the style of code you want.
 There are options to lease a 5-6 digit ‘vanity code’ which would indicate a specialized set of numbers of your choosing, or you can lease a random 5 digit code.

 The next step is to file a Short Code Application.
 This is a step that is typically handled by your application provider and an aggregator.
 Aggregators are the liaison between the application provider like CellForce and the carriers.